Dear reader of ADxS.org, please excuse the disruption.

 Only the ADHD symptom of lack of inhibition of executive functions is caused dopaminergically by the basal ganglia (striatum, putamen), while the lack of inhibition of emotion regulation is caused noradrenergically by the hippocampus.35 Therefore, the former may be more amenable to dopaminergic treatment, while emotion regulation and affect control may be more amenable to noradrenergic treatment.

 This is consistent with the empirical experience that atomoxetine treats emotional dysregulation much better (and above all for the whole day) than stimulants.
-However, due to the lack of dopaminergic effects in the striatum, atomoxetine has a lower drive increase than stimulants, which is why combination medication is often the key to the success of complete ADHD treatment.
+On the other hand, atomoxetine has a lower drive increase than stimulants due to the lack of dopaminergic effects in the striatum, which is why combination medication is often the key to the success of a complete ADHD treatment.

 3.3.
 Comorbid anxiety disorder